the-maty/dc-bot-pterodactyl-py/README.md

 **Instructions to run inside Docker**
 1. Take `docker-compose.yml` and edit path where would be your config stored.
-2. Creat `config.py` from example-config.py
+2. Create `config.py` from example-config.py

 ---